-Documents can be created in the workspace that can be can be made accessible to app users.
+Documents can be created in the workspace and made accessible to app users.

 This is done via the Documents module.
 Documents can include PDFs, spreadsheets, slides, audio and video files, as well as any online content that can be associated with the workspace via a URL.

 Once a document is created in the workspace, it can be made accessible to app users via pages, sessions, feeds, the app menu, or a webcast, and configuration settings can be used to manage who can access the files and when.